petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/connecting-to-ldap.md

    docker network inspect bridge
    ```

-1. Generate an LDIF file that will be used to seed the LDAP with a user and a user group.
+1. Generate an LDIF file that to seed LDAP with a user and a user group.

    ```bash
    cat <<EOT >> sarah.ldif